-The Trust is a partner in a consultation being conducted by the Lake District National Park Authority on the future management of the land at Glenridding Common.
+The Trust is a partner in a consultation run by the Lake District National Park Authority on the future management of the land at Glenridding Common.
+Read the latest update.

 At the Lake District National Park’s Authority meeting on 14 December 2016, its Members considered a proposal to lease Glenridding Common to the John Muir Trust.
 It recognises there are a range of people and organisations that have an interest in the future of this piece of the Lake District.
 As a result its Members agreed to an initial three-month consultation with the community, commencing early in 2017, to allow people to understand more about this proposal.
 This involves discussions with the two commoners who graze the land, the Parish Council and representatives from the farming community, to ensure they are updated at every stage.
 Feedback from this consultation, being led by the Lake District Park Authority and in partnership with the Trust, will inform the Lake District National Park Authority Members’ consideration of next steps.